AGnias47/brats-challenge-cis-5528/ReadMe.md

 ## Data

-For this class, data from the [BraTS Continuous Evaluation](https://www.synapse.org/Synapse:syn27046444/wiki/616571) competition was used.
+For this class, data from the [BraTS 2021 Challenge](https://www.synapse.org/Synapse:syn25829067/wiki/610863) was used.
 The original data used is no longer available, but the competition is now part of [BraTS 2023 - Adult Glioma](https://www.synapse.org/Synapse:syn51156910/wiki/622351).
 Data from that competition is available and supported by this repo.

 ## Implementation